open-sauced/maintainer-intro-course/getting-practical.md

 It's essential to have a code of conduct to ensure that everyone feels welcome and safe in your project.
 Here's how to set up a code of conduct:

-    - Create a new file named `CONTRIBUTING.md` in the root of your repository.
+  - [ ] Create a new file named `CONTRIBUTING.md` in the root of your repository.
-    - Copy and paste the code of conduct you'd like to use.
+  - [ ] Copy and paste the code of conduct you'd like to use.
 We recommend using the [Contributor Covenant](https://www.contributor-covenant.org/).
-         - Make sure you attribute the code of conduct to the original author.
+  - [ ] Add a link to the code of conduct in your README and CONTRIBUTING files.

-    - Add a link to the code of conduct in your README and CONTRIBUTING files.
+ > :bulb: Make sure you attribute the code of conduct to the original author.

 ## Issue Forms, Pull Request Templates, and Labels